-The length of an acid trip “high” can last from four to 12 hours.
+The length of a “high” can last from four to 12 hours.
 It is one of the primary reasons taking LSD is referred to as “tripping”.

 Acid is generally taken orally, either swallowed in pill form or held under the tongue on a piece of blotter paper known as a tab.
 It can also be injected intravenously.

-- The raw form of LSD is a white or clear, odorless, crystalline powder and even small amounts – 20 to 30 micrograms – can elicit a powerful “acid trip.”
+- The raw form of LSD is a white or clear, odorless, crystalline powder and even small amounts – 20 to 30 micrograms – can elicit a powerful response.

-There’s evidence that people with existing mental disorders, such as schizophrenia are more prone to experience the negative aspects of “tripping” on acid.
+There’s evidence that people with existing mental disorders, such as schizophrenia are more prone to experience the negative aspects of “tripping”.

 The sensory effects of an acid trip are significant.
 They generally kick in 30 to 90 minutes after ingestion, with peak intensity hitting around the three to four hour mark depending on dosage and tolerance.